zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/index.md

 You must match the EF Core major version with the EF Extensions major version.
 For example:

+- If you are using EF Core 8.x, you need to use EF Extensions 8.x
 - If you are using EF Core 7.x, you need to use EF Extensions 7.x
 - If you are using EF Core 6.x, you need to use EF Extensions 6.x
 - If you are using EF Core 5.x, you need to use EF Extensions 5.x